Moderator: Chief Couch Potato Kylie

-In this fifth and final (for now) podcast episode of CPU!’s X-Files series, our panel – Sarah, Nick, Hilary, Kyle, and moderator Kylie – discuss season ten around the water cooler, closely examining the latest six episodes, ranking them from best to worst, and dissecting how they fit in the grand X-Files scheme as compared to the original series.
-We also consider questions, impressions, and future considerations, as a potential season eleven appears to be all but officially confirmed as in the cards, pending the availability of the producers, the writers, and the leads, Duchovny and Anderson.
+In this new and final (for now) podcast episode of CPU!’s ongoing X-Files panel, our panelists discuss Season Eleven Around the Water Cooler, parsing through each of the latest ten episodes, ranking them from best to worst, and dissecting how they fit in the grand X-Files scheme, as compared to the original series and to Season 10.
+We also consider the likelihood of the revival continuing, as star Gillian Anderson told the press earlier this year that she was done playing Agent Scully for now (though she enigmatically remains on the convention circuit…which is very unlike her past patterns…), so we offer a few questions, impressions, and future considerations, should a new season be ordered pending the availability of the producers, the writers, and the leads, Duchovny and Anderson.

-This podcast was recorded in May 2016, and there are, without question, MAJOR SPOILERS, as the panelists cover key plot points of this special tenth season.
+This podcast was recorded in August 2018, and there are, without question, MAJOR SPOILERS, as the panelists cover key plot points of the eleventh season.
 Listen at your own risk, and let us know what you think by commenting below!

-Follow us on Facebook, Twitter (@cpupodcast), or email us at email@example.com – or subscribe to this blog, the YouTube channel, our iTunes channel, and/or our Stitcher Radio channel to keep track of brand new episodes.
+Follow us on Facebook, Twitter (@cpupodcast), Instagram (@couchpotatoesunite), Pinterest (@cpupodcast), or email us at email@example.com – or subscribe to this blog, the YouTube channel, our iTunes channel, our Stitcher Radio channel , and/or find us on Google Play to keep track of brand new episodes.
 In the meantime, let us know what you think!
 Comment or review us in any of the above forums – we’d love your feedback!